bids-standard/bids-specification/src/04-modality-specific-files/06-physiological-and-other-continuous-recordings.md

 placed in the root directory.
 For example, `task-movie_stim.tsv.gz`

-For motion parameters acquired from scanner side motion correction, the `_physio` suffix SHOULD be used.
+For motion parameters acquired from MRI scanner side motion correction, the `_physio` suffix SHOULD be used.

 For multi-echo data, a given `physio.tsv` file is applicable to all echos of